oglimmer/java-spring-boot-class/chapter-01/README.md

 this should show a similar result as the browser. with curl we can also test any request method (POST, PUT, etc.) and we have full control over all headers or parameters in general.
 I will get back to curl.

+Also pay attention to the output, you can see bytes sent to the server as an "http request": they are marked with ">".
+And you can see the full "http response" from the server, all headers are marked with "<" and the body is just at the end.
+This is invaluable knowledge for debugging http/REST development.

 ### in the browser using Swagger / OpenAPI

 we will set up the project in a way that itself offers a web page to test itself. this will look like this https://math.oglimmer.de/swagger/ui